Free Will in Ancient Thought

 Since the notion of free will is Stoic in origin, it "might have easily disappeared from the history of philosophy if Platonists and Peripatetics had not developed their own such notion."

-The Platonic and Peripatetic notion of free will is part of a "bi- or
+The Platonists and Aristotleians adapt the notion of free will to a "bi- or

 ἑκόντες, hekontes, adjective, plural form of ἑκών